The Life of Chuck

 The Life of Chuck is a 2024 American fantasy drama film written for the screen, co-produced, edited, and directed by Mike Flanagan.
 It is based on the 2020 novella of the same name by Stephen King.
 The film stars Tom Hiddleston, Chiwetel Ejiofor, Karen Gillan, Mia Sara, Carl Lumbly, Benjamin Pajak, Jacob Tremblay, and Mark Hamill, with narration by Nick Offerman.

-The film's plot follows the formative moments in the life of Charles "Chuck" Krantz, chronicled in reverse chronological order, from his death coinciding with the end of the universe to his childhood.
+The film's plot follows the formative moments in the life of Charles "Chuck" Krantz, chronicled in reverse chronological order, from his death (and the "end of the universe" contained within it) to his childhood.

 The Life of Chuck had its premiere at the Toronto International Film Festival on September 6, 2024, where it won the People's Choice Award, and was released in select theaters in the United States by Neon on June 6, 2025, before expanding nationwide on June 13.
-The film has grossed $19 million worldwide and received generally positive reviews.
+The film grossed $21.4 million worldwide and received generally positive reviews.

 Plot

 Act Three: Thanks, Chuck

-Middle school teacher Marty Anderson notes several unusual things happening around the world, from natural disasters to the worldwide loss of the Internet.
-Several billboards and advertisements popping up everywhere display the picture of an accountant named Charles "Chuck" Krantz, with the words "Charles Krantz: 39 Great Years!
-Thanks, Chuck!".
-Marty's ex-wife Felicia Gordon calls him and they ponder if the end of the universe is upon them.
+Middle school teacher Marty Anderson notes unusual things happening around the world, from natural disasters to the worldwide loss of the Internet.
+Billboards and advertisements are popping up everywhere, displaying the picture of an accountant named Charles "Chuck" Krantz, with the words "Charles Krantz: 39 Great Years!
+Thanks, Chuck!"
+Marty's ex-wife, Felicia Gordon, calls him and they ponder if the end of the universe is upon them.
+Marty describes Carl Sagan's Cosmic Calendar, a method to visualise the age of the universe in a single calendar year.
 Both of them begin seeing more disasters and supernatural occurrences.

-After losing telephone service and electricity, Marty goes to Felicia's home so they can stay with one another in the universe's final moments, watching as the stars quickly vanish.
+After losing telephone service and electricity, Marty goes to Felicia's home so they can stay with each other in the universe's final moments, watching as the stars vanish one by one.
 The end of the universe is revealed to be connected to 39-year-old Chuck, who is bedridden in a hospital, dying from a brain tumor.
-He is accompanied by his wife Ginny and his son Brian.
-Chuck passes away as Ginny tells him, "39 great years.
-Thanks, Chuck".
-Meanwhile, Marty tells Felicia, "I love you", just as the universe abruptly ends.
+He is accompanied by his wife, Ginny, and his son, Brian.
+Chuck dies as Ginny tells him, "39 great years.
+Thanks, Chuck."
+Meanwhile, Marty tells Felicia, "I love you", just as the universe appears to abruptly end.